managur/Collection/README.md

 $collection = new Collection([1,2,3,4,5]);
 $shuffled = $collection->shuffle();
 ```
-`shuffle()` also takes an optional _seed_, which will be used to determine the
+`shuffle()` also takes an optional integer _seed_, which will be used to
-start state of the pseudo random number generator (`mt_rand()`) that is used to
+determine the start state of the pseudo random number generator (`mt_rand()`)
-determine the order that elements are shuffled into.
-The seed _should_ be an
+that is used to determine the order that elements are shuffled into.
-integer value, but you can pass in a string.
-However, if you use a string,
-please be aware that we will hash this value with `md5()`, take only the
-leading 8 bytes from the resulting hexadecimal value, and convert that into an
-integer, and use that value to seed the PRNG.

 If you use the _seed_ with `shuffle()`, the resulting collection will always
 have its elements in the same order for a given original collection and seed